Volusion VS Shopify

 Shopify offers over 100 payment gateways, which let you connect your platform to a wide variety of payment processors.
 If you choose to use Shopify’s own processor, Shopify Payments, you can have Shopify’s transaction fees waived.
 You will, however, still have to pay processing fees to Shopify Payments.

-Volusion, on the other hand, integrates with over 35 domestic and international gateways.
+Volusion, on the other hand, integrates with far fewer options.
+V2 connects to just two options: PayPal and Stripe.

-Shopify is our pick for this category as it has a broader set of integrations.
+Shopify is our pick for this category as it has a broader set of payment integrations.

 Customer Service & Technical Support

 Both carts offer a variety of ways to get in touch.

-Shopify offers strong customer service options, including 24/7 phone support.
-Also, you’ll be able to access answers to questions via several channels with Shopify, including live chat, email, phone support, and online resources, such as a wiki and discussion forum.
+Shopify offers strong customer service options.
+You’ll be able to get answers to questions via several channels, including live chat, email, and phone support.
+Online support resources include a wiki and discussion forum.
 I like Shopify’s helpful blog and Ecommerce University as well.
-You can reach out to team members on Facebook and Twitter.

 Negative Reviews & Complaints

 The main beef merchants have with Shopify?
 Transaction fees!
-(Remember that if you sign up for Shopify Payments transaction fees are waived, so that negative is a less of a downer than it used to be.)
+(Remember that if you sign up for Shopify Payments, transaction fees are waived, so that negative is a less of a downer than it used to be.)
 Also, since Shopify is feature-light out of the box, the cost of add-ons can add up.
-In addition, users miss one-page checkout and real-time shipping rates in checkout on Shopify’s less expensive plans.
+In addition, users dislike that there’s no one-page checkout available in the basic feature set.

 Volusion customers reported different complaints.
-In particular, they dislike Volusion’s bandwidth overage fee, which costs $7 for every GB over monthly bandwidth limits.
-They are also dismayed at Volusion’s “dated” software.
-Volusion is still missing a few of the bells and whistles that you can find in many modern eCommerce solutions.
+In particular, they dislike V2’s transaction fees.
+They are also dismayed at Volusion’s “dated” software, meaning that Volusion is missing a few bells and whistles in their feature set.
+I’ve also seen complaints related to Volusion’s customer service.

 Positive Reviews & Testimonials

 If you’re doing your own research online, you’ll see that users have plenty of positive feedback for both shopping carts.

 Merchants generally love Shopify’s ease of use, killer templates, and strong customer support.
-Shopify users also like the cart’s mobile integrations, great uptime record, and unlimited bandwidth.
+Shopify users also like the cart’s great uptime record and unlimited bandwidth.